2025-10-02

 Then the weighted average is:

 Suppose we have one unit exposed to terrorism in 1975 (the Basque Country), and a set of 16 other units that are not exposed.
-We want to estimate the effect of terrorism on GDP per capita via taking a weighted average of control units, but how to choose the weights?
+We want to estimate the effect of terrorism on GDP per capita.
+How to choose the weights?

-Optimization solves this problem.
-Instead of us just making up weights, we choose the weights that minimize the pre-intervention gap between the Basque Country and the weighted donor units.
+Optimization can solve this problem.
+Instead of us just arbitrarily assigning weights, we choose the weights that minimize the pre-intervention gap between the Basque Country and the weighted donor units.

-Here is the dataset, literally displayed in preparation for regression.
-We can see the Basque column as well as the donor columns.
-We wish to take a weighted average of these control unit columns to well approximate the Basque Country in the preintervention period, such that the weighted average provides a counterfactual estimate for the Basque Country in the post-intervention period.
+We can see the Basque column as well as some of the donor columns.
+We wish to take a weighted average of these control unit columns to approximate the Basque Country in the preintervention period.
+Given that there is good pretreatment fit between the weighted average and the Basque Country, the post-1975 predictions serve as the counterfactual estimate.

 Reminder: a weighted average can be written as